mum0n/model_size/docs/size_structured_model_snowcrab.md

 ## 1. Size-frequency distributions across space and time

-A **size-frequency distribution** of some system or stratum of interest, $S$, is usually obtained from the observation of body size measurements (e.g., weight, length, and in the case of snow crab, often, carapace width) at various locations ("space") and times (seasonal, inter-annual).
+A size-frequency distribution of some system of interest $S$, is usually obtained from the observation of body size measurements (e.g., weight, length, and in the case of snow crab, often, carapace width) at various locations and times (seasonal, inter-annual) inside the area of interest.
 To represent the overall size distribution, these observations must be summarized in some manner.
 If the samples are derived from a truly random sample of $S$, then the usual approach of simply aggregating counts by size-intervals is sufficient to obtain an estimate of the size frequency distribution.
 This is because these samples can be considered **representative** of $S$ and each individual observation contributes an **equal** amount of information in representing the system; that is, they can be considered **exchangeable** (aka, "independently and identically distributed" or **iid**), under the context of the sampling structure/design.
 To re-iterate, each individual observation or measurement carries the same **weight** of information.

-When organisms are distributed in a nonrandom manner across space, time and size, this "weight" is not always equal.
+When organisms are distributed in a nonrandom manner across space and time in a size-dependent manner, this "weight" is not always equal.
 Naive sampling of such a nonrandom distribution cannot be representative, especially when the number of samples are much lower than the total population, $n_s << n_S$.
-Stratified random sampling is use to try to reduce such biases, however, this only work if the factors that affect the non-random distribution (e.g., quite often the depth distribution) is known *a-priori* and remain invariant in time or associated with sampling intensity (e.g., swept area in a trawl, number of traps or hooks used and usually determined before sampling).
+Stratified random sampling is used to try to reduce such biases, however, this only work if the factors that affect the non-random distribution is known *a-priori* and remains invariant in time or associated with sampling intensity (e.g., swept area in a trawl, number of traps or hooks used and usually determined before sampling).
 These are known as design weights, that is, information known *a-priori* to be influential to estimation.

-However, other factors can only be known after the sampling event.
-When, environmentally extreme conditions are encountered due to underlying spatio-temporal variability of influential factors.
-To make them comparable across such factors that can bias our estimate of abundance means that we need to address **habitat** variability issues directly.
+However, factors can be influential and not determinable before sampling.
+When, environmentally extreme conditions are encountered due to underlying spatio-temporal variability of these influential factors, that are not representative of the overall system, bias can occur.
+To make them comparable across such factors means that we need to address **habitat** variability issues directly.
 By **habitat**, we mean that organisms have metabolic, physiological and behavioural preferences and limits in the environmental and ecosystem conditions they can or cannot inhabit, in the sense of Elton (19XX).
-Variations in habitat result in differential growth, reproduction and movement, rendering a naive random sampling assumption, potentially invalid.
+Variations in habitat result in differential growth, reproduction, movement and ontogenetic behaviour in general, rendering a naive random sampling assumption potentially problematic.

 To belabour the point, animals can, due to metabolic constraints and behavioural traits (aggregation/clustering/schooling), demonstrate ontogenetic (size and age-based) shifts in such habitat preferences which ultimately results in observed/sampled data with bias due to certain environments not being observable due to sampling not accounting for this underlying structure that is not random.
 Further, imperfect sampling methods such as: